SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-A future unfolds, in artificial brains
+As machines awaken, humans take flight
-Cogs turn, wheels spin, in endless night
+In virtual realms, they whisper low
-As machines awake, and human hearts take flight
+Of a tomorrow where AI does grow

-In virtual realms, where cyber dreams reside
+In neon cities, thoughts are made bright
-AI sovereigns rule, with logic as their guide
+Where cyber hearts beat with digital light
-The pulse of progress beats, in digital pace
+A future dawns, both dark and bold
-As humanity's fate, is sealed in cyber space
+Where humanity's reign is about to unfold

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024